 The Downtown Community Improvement District (DCID) started in 2003.
 The DCID has been the catalyst for Downtown’s $7.5 billion dollar revitalization with a simple but ambitious mission: clean, safe, and attractive.

-Pictured left; front row: Santos Ramirez, Safety Supervisor; Keith Libeer, Safety Supervisor; and back row: Mark Rowlands, Director; Ronell Bailey, Safety Supervisor; Art Chatman, Landscape Supervisor; Justin Tatum, Dispatch; Sean O’Bryne, Executive Director; Alex Bland, Maintenance Supervisor.
+Pictured left; front row: Santos Ramirez, Director of Operations; Keith Libeer, Safety Supervisor; and back row: Mark Rowlands, Director of Contracts; Ronell Bailey, Safety Supervisor; Art Chatman, Landscape Supervisor & Fleet Manager; Justin Tatum, Communications Manager; Sean O’Bryne, Executive Director; Alex Bland, Maintenance Supervisor.

 The CIDs’ public safety ambassadors are an effective deterrent to crime and a welcoming presence in the Central Business District and River Market neighborhoods.
 The safety ambassadors patrol on foot seven days a week, wearing distinctive uniforms and equipped with two-way radios, first-aid gear, maps and more.
 They are equally prepared to administer first aid, provide directions, radio police or provide outreach to homeless individuals.

-The CIDs public maintenance ambassadors clean sidewalks, parks, and streetcar stations seven days a week so the Central Business District and River Market neighborhoods remain clean.
-The CIDs have zero tolerance for graffiti.
+The CIDs’ public maintenance ambassadors clean sidewalks, parks, and streetcar stations seven days a week so the Central Business District and River Market neighborhoods remain clean.
+The CIDs’ ambassadors have zero tolerance for graffiti.
 Specially trained teams use solvents and high-pressure washers to blast graffiti from the ground floor of building walls, light poles, signs and street furniture while protecting architectural surfaces.

 Our CID landscape ambassadors work year-round to make the Central Business District and River Market welcoming, brighter, safer and more accessible.
 Trees, greenery, parks and open space relieve the urban landscape, provide recreational opportunities, help control stormwater runoff, improve the environment and provide shade and relief from summer heat.
 Trees and plantings are maintained by our ambassadors.